Baze-cmd/hidden-queen/README.md

     - Propper auth instead of just uuids
     - Add matching vs llms because ofcourse it has to have AI
     - Fix scaling issues
+    - Add sound alert notification when opponent joins game & a move is made
+    - Add "streamer mode"